LAION-AI/Open-Assistant/oasst-data/README.md

 ## Reading Open-Assistant Export Files

 Reading jsonl files is in general very simple in Python.
-To further simplify the porcess the `oasst_data` module comes with Pydantic class definitions for validation and helper functions to load and traverse message trees.
+To further simplify the process for OA data the `oasst_data` module comes with Pydantic class definitions for validation and helper functions to load and traverse message trees.

 Code example: